Introduction to Statistics

 A less discussed role of Statistics in Data Science is how it acts as a checkpoint for models giving us information regarding how the model works.
 Numerous model evaluation metrics use statistical concepts such as

 - Adjusted R Squared (Adj R2)

 - ROC Curve

 - Gini Coefficient

 Thus, statistics play a role in almost every stage of Data Science.
 While the level of involvement and complexity varies, there is hardly any stage where statistics are completely absent.

 Categories in Statistics

-There are numerous ways through which Statistics can be categorized.
+After understanding the basic statistics concepts, we will now see the numerous ways through which Statistics can be categorized.
 These categorizations can help in getting a better insight into the statistics for data science.
 Among the two most common categories are the Descriptive v/s Inferential Statistics and Frequency v/s Bayesian Statistics.

 Descriptive vs. Inferential